zopefoundation/zc.zk/src/zc/zk/README.txt

 comma-separated list of addresses of the form *HOST:PORT*.
 It defaults to ``'127.0.0.1:2181'``, which is convenient during development.

-You can also pass a kazoo client object, instead of a connectionb string.
+You can also pass a kazoo client object, instead of a connection string.

 Register a server providing a service
 =====================================